CERIT-SC/opennebula-rhcs/README.md

 *Red Hat® Cluster Suite* (RHCS) is set of components for building scalable, load balancing and highly-available (HA) clusters.
-RHCS is part of [High Availability Add-On][HA] in the Red Hat® Enterprise Linux®, but is also freely available in RHEL-like (CentOS, SL, Oracle Linux).
+RHCS is part of [High Availability Add-On][HA] in the Red Hat® Enterprise Linux®, but is also freely available in RHEL-like systems (CentOS, SL, Oracle Linux).
 Other distributions may work as well, but not all required RHCS components in current versions should be present.